In the latest issue of The Wright Toolbox:

 Employers should immediately begin auditing their compensation levels to determine how to adjust to the new salary threshold.
 Simply raising salaries is not necessarily the only way to react and employers should begin planning for January 1 now.
 For some employees making just a little less than the new salary requirement, the most effective plan may be to provide salary increases.
 For other employees, an employer may want to transition them from an exempt status to a non-exempt status and hire more employees to reduce the number of overtime hours that employees are working.

 There is no one-size-fits-all strategy but, with the right plan and preparation, this change can be managed effectively.
-If you have questions about how your organization should prepare for the changes to the salary thresholds, please do not hesitate to contact me or any of the other attorneys in our employment and labor practice.
+If you have questions about how your organization should prepare for the changes to the salary thresholds, please do not hesitate to contact our Employment & Labor Law practice group.

 To browse past issues, visit The Wright Toolbox page.